- Police get a "credible tip" on Amir Jennings' whereabouts, a police chief says

 According to a police report, the mother made "cryptic" phone calls to family members, indicating her ongoing fight with depression was continuing.

-He indicated Zinah Jennings may be "rebellious" because of her relatively young age.
+Earlier this month, Pride indicated Zinah Jennings may be "rebellious" because of her relatively young age.